rooteduniverse1003/Android-Platform-NDK/docs/BuildSystemMaintainers.md

 linked binary.

-If this behavior is not desired for your build system, ensure that these flags are at least used for libgcc.a and libunwind.a (libunwind is only used for ARM32).
+If this behavior is not desired for your build system, ensure that these flags are at least used for `libgcc_real.a` (`libgcc.a` is a linker script, and `--exclude-libs` does not have any effect on the contents of linker scripts) and `libunwind.a` (libunwind is only used for ARM32).
 This is necessary to avoid unwinding bugs on ARM32.
 See [Unwinding] for more information.

 [visibility]: https://gcc.gnu.org/wiki/Visibility